 To realize their vision, a director must intimately understand not only the key creative and practical dynamics of their job – but also the roles of their closest collaborators.
 This extraordinary intensive offers a package of classes to equip the complete director.
 Each workshop is led by an accomplished working professional who will provide a uniquely qualified real-world perspective on the realities of the craft, the art and business of filmmaking, and the dynamics of working in collaboration.

 In the first week of the intensive students are introduced to the primary responsibilities of the film director.
-With the guidance of director Geary McLeod (EMPIRE, GREY’S ANATOMY) students explore and develop effective ways to lead, inspire, manage and direct the cast and crew’s creative energies in order to realize the directorial vision.
+With the guidance of an accomplished director, students explore and develop effective ways to lead, inspire, manage and direct the cast and crew’s creative energies in order to realize the directorial vision.
 You will explore and practice casting, and rehearsal techniques, as well as script and scene analysis.
 Discover how to constructively communicate with your collaborators and break through the obstacles that keep you from being the most effective director and visual storyteller that you can be.

 Learn More